Medication Search: Advair Inhalation Aerosol

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Children: The safety and effectiveness of the Diskus form of this medication have not been established for children less than 4 years of age.
-The safety and effectiveness of the inhaler form of this medication have not been established for children less than 12 years of age.
+Children: The safety and effectiveness of the inhaled powder form of this medication have not been established for children less than 4 years of age.
+The safety and effectiveness of the aerosol inhaler form of this medication have not been established for children less than 12 years of age.

 There may be an interaction between salmeterol – fluticasone and any of the following: